matteogarato/Backupper/README.md

 # Backupper
-backup a folder with substructure configuration file for file extension whitelist and ignored directories
+backup a folder with
+configuration file for extensions whitelist and ignored directories